gmmeyer/install_rails/README.md

 ## To Do

 * Increase test coverage
+  * No matter how good you are, there is always something you miss with test coverage.
+This app needs more.
 * Remove all of the old steps
 * JS and CSS up the admin pages so that they are much easier and nicer to use.
 * Images should be handled by AWS.